razorpay/blade/rfcs/2022-03-22-motion-rfc.md

 - For example, if we want to have an easing on an object's entrance that needs to grab a user's attention, we can the `entrance.attentive` easing.

-- Examples of how these easings would loo like:
+- Examples of how these easings would look like with relevant use-cases:
   > All of the following easings are for the `standard` intent
   - **Effective**: